kangabru/kangabru.github.io/_posts/2019-03-26-where-is-kangabru.md

 - `Firebase` was chosen for fantastic dev usability, low cost, and full [GCP](https://cloud.google.com/) integration.

 ### ![React](/icons/react.png) React
 - All code is run client side which simplifies deployment.
-I simply host the static files which negates to need to manage a traditional server/DB setup.
+I simply host the static files which negates the need to manage a traditional server/DB setup.
 - `React` apps are component based which allows for complex, yet maintainable single page applications.
 - The diverse `React` and `NPM` ecosystem allow me to develop more, faster.